ncbi/elastic-blast-docs/docs/source/tutorials.rst

     sed -i~ -e 's,elastic-blast ,./elastic-blast ,' submit-and-wait-for-results.sh

 After this script has finished, you will find all your results in the directory that you ran it from.
-Additionally, they will stil be in your cloud bucket.
+Additionally, they will still be in your cloud bucket.

 As noted earlier, ElasticBLAST will provide your results in multiple gzipped files, one for each batch it processed.
-For many workflows, it is convenient to have all results in one file.
+Some users prefer to have all results in one file.
 You can accomplish this easily with the command below, which will gunzip and concatenate all the gzipped files in the current directory starting with ``batch`` into the file MYRESULTS.tsv.
 This command will leave the original gzipped files in place.

 .. code-block:: bash